triton-inference-server/vllm_backend/docs/llama_multi_lora_tutorial.md

 The full set of parameters can be found [here](https://github.com/Yard1/vllm/blob/multi_lora/vllm/engine/arg_utils.py#L11).

-__2.3 Specify local lora path__
+__3.3 Specify local lora path__

-Now (2023.11.29) the [vLLM multi-lora PR](https://github.com/vllm-project/vllm/pull/1804) just supported the inference of **local lora weights applying**, which means that the vllm cannot pull any lora adapter from huggingface.
-So triton should know where the local loras weights are.
+So far the [vLLM multi-lora PR](https://github.com/vllm-project/vllm/pull/1804) just supported the inference of **local lora weights applying**, which means that the vllm cannot pull any lora adapter from huggingface.
+So triton should know where the local lora weights are.

 Create a `multi_lora.json` file under `model_repository/vllm_model/1/` path: